cph-js284/Assignment8Database/README.md

 REPLICATION SLAVE : needed to connect a slave to the master for replication<br>
 <br>

 *Please note:<br>Since multiple people will be granted access to modify the data contained in the customer table I can not vouch for whatever data might be inthere when you read from it*

 <b>Important - when setting up your own slave, please be aware that I have already used *SERVER-ID : 1* and *SERVER-ID : 2* for the master and my own slave - so you have to assign a different id to your slave, also - the reviewer before you might have used ID : 3 </b>

+# step-by-step
+For at step-by-step guide on how to master-slave replication please follow the guide from the assignment text.

 ------------------------------------------------------------------------
 # Connection established / slave status